 Time for AR and VR to join the Human-Machine Toolbox

-If we relegate AR and VR to a drawer of tools used to create experiences this in no way degrades the uniqueness of a tool any more than a mechanical toolbox might include screwdrivers, hammers and crescent wrenches.
-Each has its ability to solve a particular kind of problem, and in most cases, other tools either cannot provide the same capability, or deliver a far inferior solution.
+If we include AR and VR in the human-machine toolbox, along with other tools used to create experiences, this in no way degrades the uniqueness of a tool any more than a mechanical toolbox might include screwdrivers, hammers and crescent wrenches, all of which prove their value in the right context.
+Each tool solves a particular kind of problem, and in most cases, other tools either cannot provide the same capability, or deliver a far inferior solution.
 AR and VR are the right tools for immersive experiences, but immersive experiences should be thought of as only a part of the overall human-machine experience, used were appropriate and not forced.

 Desai stressed that “We have many senses and ways of interacting with the world.
 There are four other senses, along with context, that requires intelligence.”
 Over time tools will evolve to address new user interface and experience options not available today, and like AR and VR, for a time, they may become a focus on attention for standalone solutions.
 Ultimately, though, they will become part of the toolbox.

-AR and VR struggle to produce meaningful applications because people remain fixated with finding the killer app for the technology, when they should be looking for the killer application of the technology in domains that require enhanced visual experience but may already have existing apps.
-Rather than creating the all-encompassing real estate visualization app, developers should concentrate on a smaller footprint ideas, as Houzz, Ikea and DecorMatters and others have done in home furnishings.
-MRI visualization is another good example of an existing domain, with existing data and applications that benefits from the enhanced visualization of VR without the need for VR to push any limits beyond its current capabilities before delivering value.
+AR and VR struggle to produce meaningful applications because people remain fixated with finding the killer app for the technology when they should be looking for the killer application of the technology in domains that require enhanced visual experience but may already have existing apps.
+Rather than creating the all-encompassing real estate visualization app, developers should concentrate on smaller footprint ideas, as Houzz, Ikea, DecorMatters and others have done in home furnishings.
+MRI visualization is another good example of an existing domain, with existing data and applications that benefit from the enhanced visualization of VR without the need for VR to push any limits beyond its current capabilities before delivering value.

 These companies didn’t need to build full models or worry about multiple source data integration.
 They didn’t’ t solve for latency or full cognitive immersion.
-They solved for a problem for home owners and designers who want to visualize a new couch in their living room, or for doctors who want be engage with MRI scans.
+They solved for a problem for homeowners and designers who want to visualize a new couch in their living room, or for doctors who want to engage with MRI scans.

 Focus on the outcome, not the tech